Read Storm Tight Windows Reviews, Opinions And Complaints

 [Website Editor Reply]

-Patti, I know that Storm Tight manufactures their own windows, but I can't speak to the quality of them.
+Patti, I believe that Storm Tight buys from Regency, but I can't speak to the quality of them.
 I have talked to several consumers who have showed me bids that were pretty high from them.

 Soft-Lite makes some of the best windows and doors in the business.
 So the difference of $300 to go with a company that has proven itself a high quality manufacturer wouldn't be a question for me.
 Soft-Lite over the Storm Tight for sure.

-The CWS bid however is considerably lower and the company makes a solid window and door.
+The Custom Window System bid however is considerably lower and the company makes a solid impact window and door.
 This would be the big question for me.
 If I could, I would try to stretch into the Soft-Lite option, especially if I were going to be in the house for a long time.
 If I were considering moving in 10 years or less, I might save the money and go with the CWS.

 Tim - Site Editor - from 2018